manosbatsis/corda-rpc-poolboy/README.md

 // Obtain a pool key for the target node val poolKey = myRpcConfigurationService.buildPoolKey(nodeName)

-// Get a poolable connection handle val pbCconn: PoolBoyConnection = poolBoy.forKey(poolKey)
+// Get a pool-able connection handle val pbCconn: PoolBoyConnection = poolBoy.forKey(poolKey)

 // Do something with the CordaRPCOps